Is Neuro-Symbolic AI Meeting its Promise in Natural Language Processing? A Structured Review: Results, Data Analysis, Taxonomies

-Level 3 \textit{Neuro; Symbolic} appears to hold more promise in terms of NeSy goals met.
-Three of the five studies with a Promise score of 3 or more belong to this category (the remaining two belong to levels 4 and 5, which we will discuss in the next subsection).
-There are six studies in this category, all but one of which leverage relational structure in some manner.
-A common theme is the use of graph representations and/or GNNs which aligns with recent research directions proposed by Garcez et al. in \cite{Lamb_Garcez_Gori_Prates_Avelar_Vardi_2020}, as well as Zhang et al. in \cite{Zhang_Chen_Zhang_Ke_Ding_2021}.
-We call Level 3 \textit{Cooperative}, as it is conceptually similar to Reinforcement Learning (RL).
+Type 3 \textit{Neuro; Symbolic} is what we call \textit{Cooperative}.
 Here, a neural network focuses on one task (e.g. object detection) and interacts via input/output with a symbolic reasoner specializing in a complementary task (e.g. query answering).
 Unstructured input is converted into symbolic representations which can be solved by a symbolic reasoner, which in turn informs the neural component which learns from the errors of the symbolic component.
-The Neuro-symbolic Concept Learner \cite{Mao2019} is an example of Level 3, meeting 4 out of the 5 NeSy goals, where reasoning is performed explicitly in a ``symbolic and deterministic manner."
-Its ability to perform well with reduced data is particularly impressive: ``Using only 10\% of the training images, our model is able to achieve comparable results with the baselines trained on the full dataset."
-Similarly, \cite{Yao201842} report perfect performance on small datasets which they also attribute to the use of explicit and precise reasoning.
+This process is iterated until convergence or a satisfactory output is produced.
+There are nine studies in this category, all but one of which utilize rules and/or logic for knowledge representation.
+A common theme among the cooperative architectures is the business application of question answering.
+The Neuro-Symbolic Concept Learner (NS-CL) \cite{Mao2019} - Figure \ref{fig:mao} - is an example of Type 3, meeting 4 out of the 5 NeSy goals.
+Its ability to perform well with reduced data is particularly impressive: \say{Using only 10\% of the training images, our model is able to achieve comparable results with the baselines trained on the full dataset.} Similarly, \cite{Yao201842} report perfect performance on small datasets which they also attribute to the use of explicit and precise reasoning.
 Both studies display similar limitations, the use of synthetic datasets, and the need for handcrafted logic, a DSL (Domain Specific Language) in the case of \cite{Mao2019}, and Image Schemas in \cite{Yao201842}.
+Six out of the nine studies leverage linguistic structures in some fashion, and in particular, \cite{Shi_Ding_Du_Liu_Qin_2021} utilize \textit{natural logic}, for a model which is both interpretable, and achieves state-of-the-art performance on two QA datasets.
+This work builds on \cite{Angeli_Manning_2014,maccartney_manning_2009_extended}.